-The pressure has already begun as the campaigns in the California presidential primary poll get under way.
+Background: The pressure has already begun as the campaigns in the California presidential primary poll get under way.
 The Democratic campaign is really between Senators George McGovern and Hubert Humphrey.
 Although Alabama Governor George Wallace's name isn't on the ballot, his supporters in the state may mount a write-in campaign for him.
 In Los Angeles, campaign workers are already setting up their offices and distributing leaflets for the June 6th vote.

 California is a prize for the candidates--whoever wins the state will have 271 delegates committed to vote for him at the Democratic Party's nominating convention.
 And this is a major factor in more than three months of state-by-state campaigning.

 There's diversity among the more than five million registered Democrats and there's diversity in the issues.
 And the two senators are expected to spend between one and one-and-a-half-million dollars (about 400,000 pounds to 600,000 pounds) each in the campaign to reach the voters.

 McGovern may reportedly get support from the strong anti-war feeling in California--but it's said Humphrey may be helped because he's voted for the loan to the Lockheed Aircraft Company and the space shuttle, and they're of vital interest in a state with high unemployment and dependence upon defence and aerospace contracts.
 Unemployment is 8.3 per cent which is higher than the national average.

 There's a move in the state to initiate a referendum on the legalising of marijuana--and this, too, could become a factor in the primary.

 SYNOPSIS: Activity at Senator Hubert Humphrey's Los Angeles campaign headquarters is already well under way as the June 6th date for the California presidential primary approaches.